elashrry/notion2memrise/README.md

 Well... this is important, but in the meantime, I would rather spend my time learning French :) ... but I will come back to it.

 # Limitations
+- Words that get deleted from the levels tab on Memrise will not be deleted from the database on Memrise.
 - Many will come as I use the code more and more.

 # improvements
+- Make sure to delete words from database on Memrise as well.
 - Function to create the course on Memrise in complex mode.
 - Is it possible to convert these scripts to a Notion integration?